The Immeasurable Joy Of Becoming A Black Egg Donor

 Advertisement

 The women who spoke to Unbothered said they were mostly motivated by altruism when it came to donating their eggs — not monetary compensation.
-While the IVF process can cost around £10,000 (roughly $12,400 USD) for one egg donation cycle, on average UK donors receive £750 compensation ($930 USD and the IVF treatment cost is just as pricey).
+While the IVF process can cost around £10,000 for one egg donation cycle, on average UK donors receive £750 compensation.

 It can also be a physically and emotionally exhausting procedure.
 The egg donation process is made up of three parts: screening, hormonal injections and the surgical procedure.
 The screening process involves reviewing the donor’s personal and familial medical history, DNA tests, and physiological and psychological evaluations.
 Next, hormonal injections are administered to stimulate the donor’s ovaries to produce multiple eggs at once.
 Then the eggs are retrieved during a 30-minute trans-vaginal ovarian aspiration procedure.